Guiding You Through the Disability Maze

 Both programs have a similar process, but a reliable attorney can adapt the claim to make sure that the process progresses smoothly at every step and brings the claimant the best possible results.

 This is a simple step but requires the correct documentation.
 The help of a legal counselor can ensure the person has better chances of obtaining the benefits that they deserve.
-This is not something someone should do on their own.
-A legal professional can help submit the application and avoid any mistakes that could jeopardize its success.
+This is not something someone should do on their own, as a legal professional can help avoid any mistakes that could jeopardize a claim’s success.

 A person can seek reconsideration if the initial application for the claim is denied.
 This stage does not usually bring in a wholly favorable decision and can last for at least eight or nine months.
 More appeals might be required.